Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

     -device virtserialport,chardev=vdagent,name=com.redhat.spice.0 \
 ```

-and below this is an example of a remote machine. it's important to remeber to setup firewall and/or portforwarding to allow remote connections.
+And below this is an example of a remote machine.
+It's important to remeber to setup firewall and/or portforwarding to allow remote connections.

 ```bash
     -spice port=3001,disable-ticketing -device ac97 -device virtio-vga-gl -display egl-headless \